-The Grand Canyon National Park offers a uniquely beautiful setting for elopements, intimate weddings and marriage proposals.
-In the South Rim area, there are 6 approved locations where weddings can take place.
-Each location requires a Special Use Permit from the National Park Service and fees currently range from $150 – $450; permit fees are separate from our package rates.
-Grand Canyon Wedding Packages offers a variety of options at each of the approved locations.
+The Grand Canyon National Park is a uniquely beautiful venue for elopements, intimate weddings and marriage proposals.
+In the South Rim area, there are six approved wedding locations.
+Each location requires a Special Use Permit from the National Park Service and permit fees currently range from $240 – $500; permit fees are separate from our package rates.
+Grand Canyon Wedding Packages offers a variety of options at each of the approved wedding locations.
 Below, we have shared some basic information and photos of all the sites.
-For more information about any of these locations, or to book a package, please call or email us anytime.
+For more information about any of these locations, or to book a wedding package, please call or email us anytime.

-Moran Point is a favorite of ours because there are a couple of different viewpoints, away from the main tourist lookout, where we can offer some privacy for our wedding ceremonies or proposals.
+Moran Point is one of our favorite wedding sites because there are a couple of different viewpoints, away from the main tourist lookout, where we can offer some privacy for our wedding ceremonies or proposals.
 It is a beautiful location that can accommodate groups up to 35.
 Parking is available onsite.

-Lipan Point is an all-time favorite that boasts gorgeous views of the Colorado River, and panoramic views of the Grand Canyon.
+Lipan Point is an all-time favorite location that boasts gorgeous views of the Colorado River, and panoramic views of the Grand Canyon.
 There are also a couple of viewpoints at this location, away from the main viewpoint that we like to use for more privacy.
 This location can accommodate groups up to 35.
-Parking is available onsite, but can be limited during peak times.
-Scheduled for temporary closure starting July 31, 2020 to October 1, 2020.
+Parking is available onsite but can be limited during peak times.

 This location is just west of Bright Angel Lodge, along the Rim Trail.
 It is very convenient and well within walking distance for any group that plans to stay at the Village Lodges (El Tovar, Thunderbird, Kachina, Bright Angel, and Maswik).
 This site can accommodate groups up to 50.